open-telemetry/opentelemetry.io/content/en/blog/2023/kubecon-eu.md

 ---

-The OpenTelemetry project maintainers, and members of the governance committee and technical committee are excited to be at [Kubecon EU][] in Amsterdam from April 18 - 21, 2023!
+The OpenTelemetry project maintainers, and members of the governance committee and technical committee are excited to be at [KubeCon EU][] in Amsterdam from April 18 - 21, 2023!

 You can meet us at the [project booth][], listen to our talks or learn with us